-Since the reform of the law on asylum of 29 July 2015, a time limit is set in law for the CNDA to take a decision.
+The law sets a time limit for the CNDA to take a decision.
 The CNDA has to rule within 5 months under the regular procedure.
 When the appeal concerns a decision from OFPRA issued under the accelerated procedure or if it concerns an appeal for a claim considered inadmissible, then the CNDA has to rule within 5 weeks.
 Under the regular procedure, the appeal is processed by a Court panel while in other cases only one single judge - either the President of the CNDA or the President of the section - rules on the appeal.
-396 single judge hearings have been held in 2016.80
+In 2017, the CNDA took 22,047 decisions in collegial function and 25,767 single-judge decisions.78

-In 2016, the CNDA registered 39,986 appeals and took 42,968 decisions, marking an increase in its activity from previous years.81 The CNDA registered 38,674 appeals in 2015 and ruled on 35,979 decisions.82 The average processing time for the CNDA to take a decision has decreased in 2016.
-It was 6 months and 26 days as of the end of December 2016,83 against 7 months and 3 days in 2015.
+In 2017, the CNDA registered 53,581 appeals and took 47,814 decisions, marking an increase in its activity from previous years.79 It had registered 39,986 appeals and took 42,968 decisions in 2016.80 The average processing time for the CNDA to take a decision has continued to decrease in 2017: It was reported at 5 months and 6 days, down from 6 months and 26 days in 2016, and 7 months and 3 days in 2015.81

 The 2013 Decree on CNDA procedure has modified some of the procedural steps pertaining to the appeal stage.
 The Decree provides that the deadline for closing the inquiry is 5 days minimum before the date set for the hearing (instead of 3 days as was the case until now).
-This means that it is only possible to
+This means that it is only possible to add further information to the appeal case until 5 days before the hearing.
+After the hearing, it is nevertheless possible to produce further elements to the Court by submitting a "note en délibéré".
+In the regular procedure, 21 days are taken by the Court before delivering its decision.
+This delay is named "délibéré", during which the claimant can inform the Court of new elements or modify his or her declarations.